 The railroad was designed the old-fashioned way with pencil and grid paper, but changes were made along the way as I began seeing how things would look.
 Therefore, there is no accurate track plan of the layout that could be published.
 Part of the design process was to decide the footprint of the railroad, allowing for ample aisle space, and then building what looked good and made sense.
 I did much of this using square cells in Excel spreadsheet files.
 Generally, I designed everything around 10 foot train lengths (about 25 cars with engines) and spaced passing sidings about 2.5 train lengths apart or longer.

-The railroad is controlled using the Digitrax simplex radio DCC system.
+The railroad is controlled using the Digitrax radio DCC system.
 Digitrax signaling components are also used to drive the Centralized Traffic Control system that is used on the mainline.
-The dispatcher has control of the mainline territory between Lewisburg and Roanoke using the CATS dispatching system developed by Rodney Black.
+The dispatcher has control of the mainline territory end-to-end from each staging yard using the CATS dispatching system developed by Rodney Black.
 This program overlays JMRI to provide a modern-looking (late 1980's+) dispatching screen.

 Construction of the railroad began in November 2008 after insulating Room#1 and adding sheetrock.
 Phase One (Lewisburg to New Castle and a temporary Roanoke staging yard) was complete for a trial operating session in December 2009 and a major operating event in February 2010.
 Phase Two (New Castle to Roanoke) was completed about a year later, and the K&N District branches followed shortly thereafter.

-Below are a few photos showing the construction progress in Room #1, which is the only room that has significant amounts of scenery to date.
+Below are a few photos showing the construction progress in Room #1, most from the early days of construction.